 A rear-end car collision is the most common type of motor vehicle accident.
 Negligent driving, including texting while driving, often causes rear-end collisions.
 However, auto defects, such as faulty brakes, can also cause rear-end collisions.
 After this type of accident, you may be wondering if you can sue for a rear-end collision.

-The experienced Chicago rear-end collision lawyers at CCAL have decades of experience representing clients involved in different auto crashes, including rear-end collisions, drunk driving accidents, and hit-and-run accidents.
-Our extensive auto accident and personal injury experience allows us to communicate and negotiate efficiently with the insurance companies involved so that you can receive the financial compensation you deserve.
+The experienced Chicago rear-end collision lawyers at Ktenas Injury Lawyers have decades of experience representing clients involved in different auto crashes, including rear-end collisions, drunk driving accidents, and hit-and-run accidents.
+Our extensive auto accident and personal injury experience allow us to communicate and negotiate efficiently with the insurance companies involved so that you can receive the financial compensation you deserve.

 Even if you're the most careful driver on the roadway, it's often impossible to avoid rear-end collisions.
 Common causes of rear-end crashes include: